Model An Application Using Puppet or Chef

 tier.
 Configure the Chef Server and recipe that will be used on the Chef Client.

-Deploy the Application to invoke the Chef Client and set up the app.
+Deploy an Application to invoke the Chef Client and set up the app.

 - No labels